illinoistech-itm/jhajek/itmo-453/syllabus/syllabus.md

 * Explain the difference between push and pull metrics
 * Explain the difference between logging and metrics
-* Describe event streams are and how they are used in monitoring and metric collection
+* Describe the current industry state of monitoring
-* Explain the use of logging and metrics in  regards to Operating System containers
+* Explain the use of logging and metrics in regards to Operating System
-* Design, build, and implement logging and  metrics in monitored applications
+* Design, build, and implement logging and metrics systems into monitored applications

 **Topics to Be Covered**: